 - Adjust sequences automatically as conditions change

-Departure Manager (DMAN)
+Departure Managers (DMAN)

 Similar AI systems optimize departures: